greg-raven/Uncommon-Sense/_posts/2009-08-17-freedom-of-speech-is-the-first-to-go.md

 ---
-title: 'Freedom of speech is the first to go'
+title: "Freedom of speech is the first to go"
 layout: post
 categories:
 - speech